UCAS code: W302

 Our BMus programme embraces this disciplinary breadth.
 Initially, you will develop your creative musicianship skills and acquire the tools to engage critically with a variety of musical repertoires and media.

-You will also study how music is shaped by, and shapes the social, cultural, historical, and political environments in which it is produced.
-You will also be introduced to the psychology of music and its potential therapeutic effects.
+- study how music is shaped by, and shapes the social, cultural, historical, and political environments in which it is produced

 The BMus programme is flexible and welcomes students from different backgrounds and musical experiences.
 It is designed so that you can tailor a pathway that bests suits your musical interests and strengths.